AccursedGalaxy/streakode/FEATURE_PLAN.md

 ## Next To Implement 🚀

+### Notes
+- Come up with a way to simulate commit data for various test.

 ### 1. **Enhanced Historical Data Collection 📊**

    Gain deeper insights by capturing more historical data and identifying coding trends and productivity patterns.